Salvation — Its Biblical Definition

 Just as we cannot understand what sin is apart from the law, so we cannot understand God's redemptive acts apart from the law.
 The word redemption, as used in both the Old and New Testament, means a release or deliverance by means of payment.
 The idea of price must not be forgotten.
 The word implies deliverance at a cost (see Morris, op. cit. , pp. 12-64).

 While God is omnipotent, we must not entertain the idea that He accomplished our deliverance as an easy matter.
 This is why the Bible writers use a word which implies deliverance at a great price.
 The question arises, Why a price? or, To whom did God pay the ransom?
-One theory of redemption, advocated by some of the church fathers, was that God paid the ransom to the devil.
+One erroneous theory of redemption, advocated by some of the church fathers, was that God paid the ransom to the devil.
 But man did not belong to Satan in the first place.
 Man might be the devil's captive, but certainly Satan was not man's rightful owner.

-The apostle Paul relates redemption to the law when he says, "Christ hath redeemed us from the curse of the law."
+The apostle Paul relates redemption to God's Law when he says, "Christ hath redeemed us from the curse of the law."
 Gal.
 3:13.
 Redemption is related to the justice of God, the moral Governor of the universe.
 God's justice requires that the law be fulfilled by a life of perfect obedience, and, where there is a failure to conform to His holy will, His justice requires satisfaction by an adequate penalty.
-God is merciful.
-He delights in mercy and longs to forgive.
+God is merciful and He delights in mercy and longs to forgive.
 But He is also just and will uphold the moral order of the universe.
 Justice is an attribute of God's character just as much as is mercy, and justice demands that sin be punished and the death penalty executed.
 God cannot deny Himself, nor can He act contrary to His nature.
 The Bible writers never give the impression that God forgives sin without regard for justice.
 The only way God could forgive sinners and remain just was to see to it that His law was fulfilled by a holy life and satisfied by a penal death.
 This required a price so great that God was the only one in the universe who could save men by meeting the demands of justice.
 In the person of His Son, He came to this world and undertook this obligation for us.
 He stood in our place as our Substitute and Representative.
 In our name and on our behalf, He was "made under the law" (Gal.
 4:4).
 First, by a life of holy obedience, He fulfilled its just claims of a perfect sinless life.
-Secondly, then by a shameful death, He bore the penalty of sin to make atonement for the transgressions of the race of sinners.
+Secondly, then by a shameful death on the cross of Calvary, He bore the penalty of sin to make atonement for the transgressions of the race of sinners.
 All this proved that "God will not, and God cannot, change His law by one hair's breadth, even to save a universe of sinners" (Lord Bacon).

 It was this view of the atonement which led Adolphe Monod to cry out, "Save first the holy law of my God — after that you can save me."
 The great Puritan, John Flavell, observed, "Never was the law of God more highly honored as when Christ stood before its bar of justice to make reparations for the damage done."
 And Spurgeon declared, "I felt that it would not satisfy my conscience if I could be forgiven unjustly."